 Information and Support for Faculty and Staff

-As part of our family-friendly benefits, the University of Northern Iowa supports breastfeeding mothers by accommodating the mother who wishes to express breast milk during their workday.
-In addition, if you have a health plan with the University, your plan may cover part of the cost for a breast pump.
-A breast pump is considered durable medical equipment.
-Please check the coverage manual of your plan for details.
+As part of our family-friendly benefits, the University of Northern Iowa supports nursing employees by providing reasonable break time and a private space to express breast milk during their workday.
+In addition, health insurance plans offered by UNI may cover part of the cost for a breast pump as it is considered durable medical equipment.
+Employees are encouraged to check their coverage manual for plan details.

-The University provides five private lactation rooms for mothers to use to express milk.
-Lactation rooms are located in Gilchrist Hall, Bartlett Hall, Maucker Union, Schindler, and in the Child Development Center at Nielsen Field House.
+- The University offers six private lactation rooms for nursing employees to use.
+Lactation rooms are located in Gilchrist Hall, Bartlett Hall, Maucker Union, Schindler Education Center, and the Child Development Center in Nielsen Field House.

 University Lactation Room Locations